PyCOMPLETE/pypkgexample/README.md

 from setuptools import setup, find_packages, Extension
 ```

 A list of the extensions to be compiled is built.
-In our case this includes a C extension with ctypes bindings, a C extension with cython bindings and a Fortran extension with f2py bindings:
+In our case this includes a C extension with ctypes bindings, a C extension with cython bindings and a Fortran extension with f2py bindings.
+For each extension the location in the package tree is specified together with the list of the source file to be compiled.
+Libraries to be linked, header files to be included, compilation flags can be specifiled as additional keywords (for details, see setuptools documentation).
 ```python
 extensions = []